Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/9-vscode-quickstart/+page.md

-## Getting Started with VSCode for Web3 Development
+## Getting Started with VS Code for web3 Development

 Welcome!
-This guide will walk you through setting up Visual Studio Code (VSCode) for our development journey, focusing on the tools and workflows essential for web3 development, particularly within the context of courses like the Vyper curriculum this lesson is excerpted from.
+This guide will walk you through setting up Visual Studio Code (VS Code) for our development journey, focusing on the tools and workflows essential for web3 development, particularly within the context of courses like the Vyper curriculum this lesson is excerpted from.
 We'll cover using the integrated terminal, installing necessary tools like Git, navigating your file system via the command line, and setting up a dedicated project folder.
 This setup is designed to work consistently whether you're using macOS, a Linux distribution, or Windows with the Windows Subsystem for Linux (WSL) enabled.

-## Using the VSCode Integrated Terminal
+## Using the VS Code Integrated Terminal

-One of VSCode's most powerful features for developers is its built-in terminal.
+One of VS Code's most powerful features for developers is its built-in terminal.
 This allows you to run commands, scripts, install software, and interact with tools like Git without ever leaving your code editor, streamlining your workflow significantly.

 **How to Open the Terminal:**